Mr Fancy-pants and the silver throne – the life of a Swedish nobleman

 Success was important for the De la Gardie family: Jacob’s father had been a French mercenary who through a fluke of luck – and considerable skill – built himself quite the career in Sweden.
 These relatively unimpressive roots made both Jacob – and later on Magnus Gabriel – somewhat sensitive regarding the issue of their ancestry.

-There has been much speculation whether Christina ever had any deeper feelings for Magnus Gabriel.
-She seems to have had something of a crush on Carl Gustav, her cousin, but in general Christina’s relationship with men never went beyond the odd flirtation, and when it comes to Magnus Gabriel, we know from letters he wrote that very early on he fell in love elsewhere – with Christina’s cousin no less, the elegant Maria Eufrosyne (sister to the flighty Eleanor, heroine of this post).
+There has been much speculation whether Kristina ever had any deeper feelings for Magnus Gabriel.
+She seems to have had something of a crush on Karl Gustav, her cousin, but in general Kristina’s relationship with men never went beyond the odd flirtation, and when it comes to Magnus Gabriel, we know from letters he wrote that very early on he fell in love elsewhere – with Kristina’s cousin no less, the elegant Maria Eufrosyne (sister to the flighty Eleanor, heroine of this post).

-Whatever the case, Christina made Magnus Gabriel her own special favourite – even more so when he returned after four years on the continent, brimming with newly acquired knowledge and cultural finesse.
-De la Gardie had spent considerable time in France, and could therefore not only regale Christina with stories about Paris, but also came with various suggestions as to how to modernize Christina’s court, make it more dazzling, more fun, more erudite, more…French.
-His fellow courtiers groaned – especially when Christina went all wild and crazy about ballets, roping them all in to caper about in one production after the other.
+Whatever the case, Kristina made Magnus Gabriel her own special favourite – even more so when he returned after four years on the continent, brimming with newly acquired knowledge and cultural finesse.
+De la Gardie had spent considerable time in France, and could therefore not only regale Kristina with stories about Paris, but also came with various suggestions as to how to modernize Kristina’s court, make it more dazzling, more fun, more erudite, more…French.
+His fellow courtiers groaned – especially when Kristina went all wild and crazy about ballets, roping them all in to caper about in one production after the other.

 Needless to say, the wedding was a grand – and stylish – affair.
 The groom was ardently in love, the bride – to judge from her future correspondence – was pretty taken with her new husband, but despite all this initial attraction the marriage was not destined to be an entirely happy one.
 Poor Maria Eufrosyne was destined to birth eleven children, of which only three survived.